Cruise ships in Washington waters

 Who does the agreement cover?

-The agreement covers only cruise lines that are members of the CLIA-NWC.
+The agreement covers the brands owned and operated by the cruise companies that signed the agreement.
 This means the MOU does not cover all vessels that carry paying passengers.
 The following vessels types are not covered:

 - Non CLIA-NWC member line smaller passenger ships or boats carrying less than 249 passengers.